Roles of Server and Client Keys in Secure File Transfers - Part 2

 On the other hand, whenever you generate a client key via the JSCAPE MFT Server's Key Manager like this,

 the resulting public/private key pairs would be used for authentication purposes.

 In the course of generating a client key, you would be asked to export that client key's private key

 It is that private key which you would send to an end user and, in turn, which the end user would load up to his file transfer client to do say SFTP public key authentication (see screenshot in Part 1).

 Whenever you generate either a server key or a client key, you are actually creating a key pair consisting of a private key and a public key.
-However, the pair that's created when you generate a server key is used for encrypting the session, while the pair that's created when you generate a client key is used for authenticating clients.
+However, the pair that's created when you generate a server key is mainly used for encrypting the session (with a few instances wherein they're used for authentication), while the pair that's created when you generate a client key is used for authenticating clients.